mycurelabs/parmazip-public/README.md

 # parmazip-public
-Public release repository for parmazip
+Public release repository for the Parmazip app